AbeHandler/capstone/docs/notes/root.requirements.md

     - Expected proportion
     - How many are like this or different?

+# Properties

+## Deployment
+- Should run locally and on the web
+- If runs locally, it can just use a local webserver and be a local web application

 ## Team
 - You do want the ability to work with multiple annotators
 - Share posts and tags with teammates